tonycoupland/nines/replit.md

-# MEGA TIC TAC TOE Game
+# Nines Game

 ## Overview

-This is a comprehensive implementation of MEGA TIC TAC TOE featuring multiple versions: a Python console version, a modern web interface, and now a **Phaser.js game engine** version packaged with **Apache Cordova for iOS/Android deployment**.
+This is a comprehensive implementation of **Nines** featuring multiple versions: a Python console version, a modern web interface, and now a **Phaser.js game engine** version with **Laravel backend and real-time multiplayer capabilities**.
 The game features 9 interconnected grids (81 squares total) where players must strategically place their marks.
-The Phaser.js version provides hardware-accelerated graphics, mobile-optimized touch controls, and native app deployment capabilities while maintaining all the complex game mechanics of the original.
+The current version provides hardware-accelerated graphics, mobile-optimized touch controls, websocket communication for real-time multiplayer, and database storage for game persistence.

 ## User Preferences